JeffLeFoll/angular15-generator/README.md

 N.B: even on Windows you **should** use the `/` separator, the CLI will handle it correctly.

 ### Updating

-To update `angular15-generator` to a new version, you must update both the global package and your project's local package.
+**Before updating it is recommended to backup your custom config file and regenerate it** To update `angular15-generator` to a new version, you must update both the global package and your project's local package.

 Global package: